whoyouwith91/whoyouwith91.github.io/_pages/cv.md

 ======
 * B.S. in Applied Physics, Jinan University, 2013
 * M.S. in Physical Chemistry, University of Chinese Academy of Sciences, 2016
-* Ph.D in Computational Chemistry, New York University, 2022 (expected)
+* Ph.D in Computational Chemistry, New York University, 2022

 Work experience
 ======